raw2mrc(1) raw2mrc(1)

 is 1.

-floating point value and rgb is three byte values--one for each
+three byte values--one for each color.

--s Swap input bytes.
+Swap input bytes.
+Does not work for doubles.

 Set the offset value used at the beginning of the file, the